-- (1) is accountable and responsible for workplace output; - (2) capable of working without supervision; - (3) understands the Employer's entire operation; - (4) plans training an establishment development in conformity with employer guidelines; - (5) has well developed communication and analytical skills.
+- (1) is accountable and responsible for workplace output; - (2) capable of working without supervision; - (3) understands the Employer's entire operation; - (4) plans training and establishment development in conformity with Employer guidelines; - (5) has well-developed communication and analytical skills. - 8.
+Health Services Employee Level 7